-As part of Lit Crawl Portland 2016, Tender Loving Empire West End (412 SW 10th Ave.) is thrilled to host a journal release and reading party for Opossum, A Literary Marsupial on Friday, November 4 (more info on the event here).
+As part of Lit Crawl Portland 2016, Tender Loving Empire West End (412 SW 10th Ave.) is thrilled to host a journal release and reading party for Opossum, A Literary Marsupial on Friday, November 4.

 Portland and Texas-based Opossum journal, "a literary marsupial," couldn't be more loyal to its mammalian namesake.
 Its creators are intensely interested in the rich, brackish melding of writing about music.
 TLE's own Nicki Yowell sat down with Opossum's co-creator and managing editor Jon Ross for a chat.